Free Sample Sunday School

 Goliath must have looked pretty scary.
 When it was time to fight, Goliath would come out and stand on the hill and yell across to the other hill where the Israelites were camped.
 He dared someone to come and fight him, but no one on the Israelite side would fight him.
 (Ask your Goliath to dare the Israelites to come and fight him.
 Tell the "Israelites" to all shake their heads no.)

 Every day for forty days Goliath dared someone in the Israelite army to come and fight him, but no one would do it.
-They were all too afraid.
-Three of the men in Israel's army were brothers.
+They were all Israel's army were brothers.
 (Pick three kids on the Israelite side to be the brothers.)

 And they also had a little brother named David who was still at home taking care of his father's sheep.
 (Pick someone to be David and have him stand by you.)
 One day, David's father, let's pretend I'm David's father, asked him to take some food to his brothers.
 (Pretend to be David's father and ask him to take some food to his brothers.
 Hand him the basket of food.)